Higher Education Teaching

 As a Senior Fellow of the Higher Education Academy, I am a well-credentialed, experienced teacher and module leader, able to deliver high-quality content in the context of higher education.

 I obtained my UK accreditation to examine and independently supervise PhD students in 2017.
 I have since served as an examiner for several PhDs.
 In 2021, I obtained my habilitation, an international qualification to direct research and supervise PhD students independently.

-I have developed an open science state-of-the-art digital research infrastructure through my YouTube Partner channel, which has>1.6k followers.
-My team uses the platform as a vehicle to host journal clubs, talks, and develop international collaborations.
-My aim is to positively impact neuroscience teaching and freely share science education.
+I have developed an open science state-of-the-art digital research infrastructure through my YouTube Partner channel.
+My team uses the platform to host journal clubs and talks and develop international collaborations.
+I aim to impact neuroscience teaching and freely share science education positively.

 Introduction to neuroimaging